ujjwaltwri/cortexa/README.md

 ### 4. Run ingestion

-This fetches news for all supported companies, calculates historical stock reactions, and stores everything in Qdrant.
-Run once to populate the database, then periodically to keep it fresh.
+Fetches news for all supported companies, calculates historical stock reactions, and stores everything in Qdrant.

 ```bash
 cd backend